apache/druid/docs/content/Tutorial:-Loading-Your-Data-Part-1.md

 Console
 --------

-The indexing service overlord has a console located as:
+The indexing service overlord has a console located at:

 ```bash
 localhost:8087/console.html